inforkgodara/automate-manual-repetitive-data-entry-tasks/README.md

 * Run python script which is in automation/script.py using py automation/script.py
 * The python script will execute and take the data from excel and start entering into the form and automate save.
 * The python script will iterate 10 times as there is a break statement in the python script.

+Note: A youtube video will be updated soon.